Placements

 Alternative Field Experience

-Within Western University's two-year Teacher Education Program, all teacher candidates complete two Alternative Field Experience blocks.
+Within Western University's Teacher Education Program, all teacher candidates complete two Alternative Field Experience (AFE) blocks.
+View the Academic Calendars to see specific placement block schedules.

-Placements are arranged by teacher candidates and there is no per diem for hosts.
+Placements are arranged by Teacher Candidates and there is no per diem for hosts.

 Interested in hosting an AFE?
 Contact Jeren Balayeva-Sawyer, Program Coordinator, at jbalayev@uwo.ca.